tibeal/fieloelrmassupdate/Instalation/ELRplusPRP/InstallGuide.md

 3. **FieloELR**
 4. **FieloPRP**

-When you finish the installation of them all you will be ready to go to the next section
+When you finish the installation of them all, you will be ready to go to the next section

 ## 2. Plugins Installation